UzayPoyraz/Unit_3/criteriaB.md

 ===

 ## The sketch of the application:
-Unfortuneately, I do not have the photos of the sketches made for the application, but from the recordings there are multiple feedback I got and instead of making anew sketch, I designed the draft of the application in Qt designer according to the feedback I recieved.
+Unfortunately, I do not have the photos of the sketches made for the application, but from the recordings there are multiple feedback I got and instead of making anew sketch, I designed the draft of the application in Qt designer according to the feedback I recieved.

 ## Feedback: